Booligan/candy-bag-sinatra/README.md

 ### Installation

-You can view the page simply by navitgating to candybag.herokuapp.com on a browser, or running it on your local server with the steps below:
+You can view the page simply by navigating to https://candybag.herokuapp.com on a browser, or running it on your local server with the steps below:

 Simply clone this repository,